JackMBunyan/Stumped/README.md

 # Stumped

-CSS Halloween Game Jam 2021 Submission: file is name tree due to time constraint during jam.
+CSS Halloween Game Jam 2021 Submission: file is name tree due to time constraint during jam - but a name was never settled on within the timeframe.

 ## Project Description